MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_transactions_deleted.md

  To manage a different transaction, you must first finish the active transaction, either by committing it or rolling it back.
 When you do this, the previous transaction becomes active automatically.
 Transactions become active in the reverse of order of which they are started, so that the most recently started transaction is always active.

 ### SUBSCRIBERS AND INDEPENDENT TRANSACTIONS
- If you start a transaction while another transaction is in progress, by default, [!INCLUDE[wps_2](../Token/wps_2_md.md)] does not start a new transaction.
+ If you start a transaction while another transaction is in progress, by default, Windows PowerShell does not start a new transaction.
 Instead, it adds a "subscriber" to the current transaction.

  When a transaction has multiple subscribers, a single Undo\-Transaction command at any point rolls back the entire transaction for all subscribers.
 However, to commit the transaction, you must enter a Complete\-Transaction command for every subscriber.